mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 > [Introduced](<link-to-issue>) in GitLab 11.3.
 ```

-If listing information for multiple versions over time, add the information to a
+If you are adding information about new features or changes in a release,
-block-quoted, bulleted list.
-For example:
+update the blockquote to be a bulleted list:

 ```markdown
 > - [Introduced](<link-to-issue>) in GitLab 11.3.